disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/calculateanglenode.md

 ## Overview

-The `CalculateAngle` node calculates the angle, in degrees, between three provided sites $i$, $j$, and $k$, which are referenced from {{< gui-node "Select" >}} nodes.
+The `Angle` node calculates the angle, in degrees, between three provided sites $i$, $j$, and $k$, which are referenced from {{< gui-node "Select" >}} nodes.

 ## Description

-`CalculateAngle` is one of several calculation nodes that determine and store a numerical result, ready for retrieval and use by other nodes in a procedure.
+`Angle` is one of several calculation nodes that determine and store a numerical result, ready for retrieval and use by other nodes in a procedure.

-`CalculateAngle` determines the angle $i$-$j$-$k$ between the selected sites $i$, $j$, and $k$, obeying minimum image distances if the encompassing box is periodic.
+`Angle` determines the angle $i$-$j$-$k$ between the selected sites $i$, $j$, and $k$, obeying minimum image distances if the encompassing box is periodic.
 The resulting value is measured in degrees.

 ## Options